saram88/Protect/README.md

   ![](/media/readme/facebook%20protect.png)

 ### Search Engine Optimization
 The meta keywords and description in base.html have been amended to the researched keywords.
+Also in i about us page.
+In base.html we also have use good content for SEO in meta tags.
+All Keywords is also placed in a meta tag in the head of base.html.

-On significant pages like the index and product pages, the site title has the name Protect and also has keywords.
+On significant pages like the index and about us pages, the site title has the name Protect and also has keywords.

 The homepage has also been designed with SEO in mind.